2019GantiPresiden: Satire

-Secretary General of the NasDem Party Johnny G. Plate, who considered the movement unethical, insinuated supporters of the movement by saying "the president will definitely end in 2019, as we will change the president.
+Secretary General of the NasDem Party Johnny G. Plate, who considered the movement unethical, insulted supporters of the movement by saying "the president will definitely end in 2019, as we will change the president.
 But the person will not change.
-So all we have to do is add the hashtag #gantipresiden2019, just add in front of it 'ogah ah.'"
+So all we have to do is add to the hashtag #gantipresiden2019—just add in front of it 'ogah ah'" (which translates to "oh no").

 Aftermath

 In May 2019, after the 2019 election had passed, Mardani stated that the #2019GantiPresiden movement had "closed its books".